Marks & Spencer : Brexit crisis tipped for British asparagus as EU seasonal workers stay away | MarketScreener

 PERMIT TRIAL

 Britain's fruit and vegetable sector relies on up to 80,000 seasonal workers from the EU each year.
-Having previously been inundated with applications, labor agencies say interest dropped off in 2017 and 2018 as workers from Romania and Bulgaria opted to go elsewhere in the EU.
+Having previously been inundated with applications, labour agencies say interest dropped off in 2017 and 2018 as workers from Romania and Bulgaria opted to go elsewhere in the EU.

 For the last two seasons, Britain has been short by around 10,000 workers, threatening the food supply and forcing farms to pay higher wages and bonuses.
 At the end of the summer as workers want to leave, farms will offer free accommodation and to pay the cost of flights to try to persuade them to stay on.

-Concordia, a labor agency charity that finds EU pickers for British farms, said it now has to work much harder to recruit.
+Concordia, a labour agency charity that finds EU pickers for British farms, said it now has to work much harder to recruit.

 "U.K. agriculture is definitely entering into a crisis.
-No labor means no harvesting, which means no fruit and no vegetables on shelves in British supermarkets," Chief Executive Stephanie Maurel told Reuters.
+No labour means no harvesting, which means no fruit and no vegetables on shelves in British supermarkets," Chief Executive Stephanie Maurel told Reuters.

 She was speaking in Moscow after the British government sanctioned a pilot trial for 2,500 workers to enter the country from Russia, Ukraine and Moldova for up to six months over the next two years.